 If any changes need to be made to this draft before it can be balloted by the WG, these changes, whether technical or editorial, shall be described in one or more submissions approved by vote in the TG.

-For initial and recirculation (once a ballot has passed with at least 75% approval) ballots, the TG approves submittal to WG for WG letter ballot.
-Motion templates are provided in the latest version of document on the mentor server.
+For initial and recirculation (once a ballot has passed with at least 75% approval) ballots, the TG approves submittal to the WG for WG letter ballot.
+Motion templates are provided in the latest version of document 11-22-1967 on the mentor server.

 In the Working Group: